-By then he had been adopted by an uncle, his father’s brother who wanted to help his parents after fleeing the War with their seven children.
+By then he had been adopted by an uncle, his father’s brother who wanted to help his parents after surviving the War with their six children.
 His uncle only had one baby boy at the time.
 He worked on a tea and coffee estate in Chipinge, Manicaland province which is the whole of the eastern highlands of Zimbabwe.

 Valentine would play in the forest on the way to and from school.
 He used to visit the Chirinda Forest which is very famous in Zimbabwe.
 It is very dense with enormous trees.
-Valentine reminisced, “It influenced my career waking up to see people on the farm busy cultivating the tea and coffee bushes – but also the great forest.
+Valentine reminisced, “It influenced my career waking up to see people on the farm busy cultivating the tea and coffee bushes but the great forest also had a profund effect on me.
 Those were the two subjects I first began to paint.
 I truly enjoyed painting and seeing the reciprocal relationship between people and nature.”

 Jonathan Zilberg says, “Manicaland is breathtaking with its mountains and waterfalls.
 It is a beautiful place with lots of trees and forests and this seems to have instilled a love of landscape painting in Valentine.
 He is very talented.
 There is a strong clear light in Zimbabwe and it makes shadows on the ground through the trees.
 It’s quite particular – especially the Mopani woodlands.
 There was a time in Zim when painting landscapes was considered a white man’s thing, very Rhody.
 A painting had to be highly conceptual and if possible shock the ordinary sensibilities but that has changed.
 Valentine has already exhibited five times at the Zimbabwean National Gallery.
 His work is so good.”